yuliyabahushevich/qa-engineer-home-assignment/docs/execution_results.md

 Business Impact:
 Users receive inconsistent financial information after placing a bet, which may misrepresent their potential return and reduce trust in the platform.

+BG6 - Available balance is not shown in bet slip
+Severity: Medium
+BG7 - No validation feedback for invalid odds filter range
+Severity: Medium
+BG8 - No selection is displayed in success message after placing a bet
+Severity: Medium